requirejs/example-jquery-cdn/README.md

 In this example, we set the *path* of jQuery to point to a google-hosted CDN.
 That can benefit users, who might already have the file in their browser cache, and therefore don't have to download it again.

+Please note that in order to be able to load an asset from a CDN in the built files, all the plugins that needs that asset as a dependency have to call `define()`.

 ###Project structure

 - tools/